 I am guest editing a special journal issue entitled The Museum Gaze: Race, Gender, and Power, which draws upon performance studies frameworks, like embodiment and liveness, as well as feminist visual theory to articulate the notion of the “museum gaze.”
 The project focuses on the increased attention museums are giving to performance-based work.
 As a critical heuristic, the museum gaze, the issue argues, reveals the complex dynamic of objectification and viewership, agency and critique present within the relationship between museum and performance.In addition to myself, contributors include Ellen Tani, Lydia Brawner, Aileen Robinson, Faye Gleisser, and Adair Rounthwaite.

-This project, which will become a special journal issue, focuses on the interface between contemporary art and performance from the Middle East and North Africa (MENA) and museum curation.
+Undertaken collaboratively with Leila Tayeb, a postdoctoral fellow at Cornell University, this project for the Journal of Curatorial Studies focuses on the interface between contemporary art and performance from the Middle East and North Africa (MENA) and museum curation.
 Expanding upon emerging debates in theater studies that question the relationship between performance and museums, this research explores how US cultural institutions function as political actors within larger geopolitical discussions of the relationship between the US and MENA Muslim-majority states.
-Interdisciplinary in scope, it draws together the research expertise of Shanks and Leila Tayeb.
-Tayeb, a PhD candidate in Performance Studies at Northwestern University, works on music performance practices in contemporary Libya.